SeaBebop/La-Patisserie-Du-Coeur/README.md

 La Patisserie Du Coeur is an e-commerce bakery website that allows users to conveniently order bakery goods online.
 The website is built using Django REST API on the backend and ReactJS, Docker, and TailwindCSS on the frontend.
 ![image](https://github.com/SeaBebop/La-Patisserie-Du-Coeur/assets/54507045/eab797dd-fef7-4b25-8b71-99455a2d704a)

-# GCE Deployed Demo (Current Disabled, setting up aws version)
+# Deployed Demo (Currently AWS implimented!
+Previously was gcloud deployed )
 - https://lacoeurbakery.xyz

 # Table of Contents